Book I

 Quieter, too.

 The huts here were more elegant, old families, old money.
-Even out there in the deep Northwestern country, you could tell where the money went.
+Even out here in the deep Northwestern country, you could tell where all the money went.

 First, they passed Adro, the jeweler.
 He smiled at them, but they didn’t talk.
-He was in the middle of a transaction, holding out a pillow covered in rings to a young couple in love.
+He held out a pillow covered in rings, for a young couple to giggle at.

 She remembered it well.
 When she’d put on the tiara, her whole spine went warm.
 She spent the rest of that birthnight, grinning like a fool.
 A giddy fool.